-Abbie Emmons’ debut is a delightful page-turner, although it has some flaws
+Abbie Emmons’ debut is a delightful page-turner, although slightly flawed

 I was looking for writing advice for my novel, the day I stumbled on Abbie Emmons’ blog.
 It all happened by pure chance.
 I needed to study how to craft a strong female character, working to avoid any unwanted or annoying clichés.
 To my huge surprise, Abbie answered all my questions and even more.
 It was while exploring her blog that I found out she was about to publish her novel: 100 Days of Sunlight.

 Abbie’s voice on her blog posts is confident and energetic.
 This was enough.
 I decided it was worth trying to get into her ARC team, to get an early review copy of her story.

 100 Days of Sunlight is far from what I would consider my genre and my niche—which is why I was surprised to enjoy it so much.
 Abbie’s story is about a teenage girl, Tessa, who becomes temporarily blind following an accident, which leads her to fall into her own abyss of darkness and self-loathing.
 Fortunate circumstances lead her to cross paths with Weston, a reckless and stubborn boy who has lost his legs and is forced to walk on a pair of prosthesis.